 We like to be prepared for backpacking or camping adventures wherever we travel.
 So for the last few years, our lightweight camping gear has been a permanent fixture of our full-time travel setup.
 This has allowed us to head off on remote multi-day hikes across Asia, Europe, and the Caucasus, and car camp on a budget while exploring Japan, Oman, and Scotland.

 Having already covered our hiking gear in a separate guide, it’s time to dive into our complete backpacking camping gear.
-After using this gear for over three years now, we’ve had plenty of time to figure out everything we love and hate about it, and are ready to share our thoughts with you.
+After using this gear for over five years now, we’ve had plenty of time to figure out everything we love and hate about it, and are ready to share our thoughts with you.
 We’ve broken things down into three sections – our kit for sleeping, cooking, and using around camp.

 A note on our style of backpacking….

 While we use a lot of lightweight camping gear, we don’t consider ourselves ‘ultralight’ or ‘minimal’ backpackers.
 In fact, part of the reason we invested in lightweight, highly packable gear is to compensate for our extensive travel photography kit, the key components of which come with us on most hikes and bump our backpack weight up considerably.
 We travel full time (in the sense that we don’t have a permanent homebase) and everything we need for months/years on end fits in our two backpacks, plus our camera bag.

 When heading off hiking, we usually leave unnecessary stuff at a guesthouse or such like.
 But quite often we carry enough gear to cover a lengthy amount of time and variety of situations, rather than packing for each specific multi-day hike.
 This means carrying more weight than we’d like, but it gives us the flexibility to hike one-way trails and stay out in the mountains for longer, rather than returning to our start point after each individual hike.

 Jump to each section using the links below, or expand the boxes to find an item specific list.